abogutalan/flask-cis3210-labs/README.txt

 Abdullah Ogutalan
-1109732
+1109732  👨‍💻

-How it works?
+How it works? 💻
-- Once you run the project by following the steps below and you have a firefox open with the project, you will see four buttons e.g. GET, PUT, POST, DELETE buttons and a submit form.
+- Once you run the project by following the steps below and you have a firefox open with the project, you will see four buttons e.g. GET, Submit, POST, DELETE buttons.
 All of these buttons send AJAX request to python FLASK.

-GET button: gets the username and password of a default user, then prints them in a paragraph html tag.
+🤜  GET button: gets the password of the username from database.
+You only need to punch a username in and click submit button. then prints them in a paragraph html tag.

-POST button: Submit button below is being used instead

-SUBMIT button: Creates a new user by the values of username and password inputs of sign up form.
+🤜  SUBMIT button: Creates a new user in the database by the values of username and password inputs of sign up form.
 Input boxes have to be filled in.

-PUT button: Updates the information of the user by using the values of username and password input, so after creating a new user, you can change username and password input and click PUT button above then see the updated information of the user on the screen.
+🤜 PUT button: Updates the password of the user in database, so after creating a new user, you can change password input of the user  and click PUT button above then see the updated password of the user on the screen.

-DELETE button: In order to simulate deleting information of the user i assigned empty string to username and password variables of the user, then print the result on the screen .
+🤜 DELETE button: Deletes user in database by username.

-Note: There is no function of navigation bar at the top and Remember me check box yet.
+🥊  Note: There is no function of navigation bar at the top and Remember me check box yet.
 Furthermore, you may see most of the actions on firefox console.